 Phish debut.

 Unfinished; Blues version.

-Noteworthy Jams: Ya Mar, Birds of a Feather, Chalk Dust Torture (highly recommended), Mirror in the Bathroom (highly recommended), Chalk Dust Torture (highly recommended), Dog Log (highly recommended), Chalk Dust Torture (highly recommended), Mike's Song, Weekapaug Groove (highly recommended), Wipe Out (highly recommended), Weekapaug Groove (highly recommended), Weekapaug Groove (highly recommended)
+Noteworthy Jams: Ya Mar, Birds of a Feather, Chalk Dust Torture (highly recommended), Mirror in the Bathroom (highly recommended), Chalk Dust Torture (highly recommended), Dog Log (highly recommended), Chalk Dust Torture (highly recommended), Buffalo Bill, Weekapaug Groove (highly recommended), Wipe Out (highly recommended), Weekapaug Groove (highly recommended), Weekapaug Groove (highly recommended)

 Average Song Gap: 87.55